-Through the years, the bank became a national bank; it was later purchased by First Bank System and returned to its state charter in 1937.
-In 1974, the bank was renamed First State Bank of Cavalier.
+Through the years, the bank came under national ownership; it was later purchased by First Bank System and returned to its state charter in 1937.
 In 1987, the bank was brought back to local ownership when the local board of directors purchased it from First Bank System.

 In 1998, United Valley Bank opened its Columbia Road branch in Grand Forks, North Dakota.
-A downtown Grand Forks branch was opened in 2003.
+A large remodeling project gave the building more space and a stunning new look in 2014.
+A downtown Grand Forks branch opened in 2003.

-Argyle State Bank was opened June 1, 1936 by A.W.
+Argyle State Bank was opened June 1, 1936 by local businessmen A.W.
 (Arvid) Carlson and A.L.
 (Tony) Carlson.
-Argyle businessmen and area farmers worked with the Carlsons to establish Argyle’s new bank.
-The first Board of Directors consisted of Arvid Carlson, A.L.
+Area farmers worked with the Carlsons to establish Argyle’s new bank, and the first Board of Directors consisted of A.W.
+Carlson, A.L.
 Carlson, C.G.
 Moline, E.I.
 Amundgaard and Joe Coninx.
 Arvid Carlson was the first president of the bank.
-Argyle State Bank continued to grow and serve the Argyle community under the ownership of the Carlson family until 2004, when it was sold to United Valley Bank.
+Argyle State Bank continued to grow and serve the Argyle community under the ownership of the Carlson family until 2004, when it joined the United Valley Bank family.

 In the late 1970s, Minnesota began branch banking.
 It was at that time that Northwestern State Bank in Hallock, Minnesota, opened a branch in Lancaster, Minnesota.
 The Lancaster location became a branch of Marshall State Bank NA in 2003 after Northwestern State Bank changed ownership.
 In January 2010, the Lancaster location was purchased by United Valley Bank.

 First National Bank Mahnomen was originally chartered on June 8, 1926.
 It was family owned until January 19, 2018, when it was purchased by United Valley Bank.